Cytus: Cytus

 The story of Cytus is carried through its 10 main chapters as well as a prologue.
 The story is told in-game through various cutscenes that are unique to the chapter title songs; individual songs within each chapter are at most only marginally relevant to the plot, except for a limited few.
 The plot features the disaster and the protagonist's struggle with identity.

-The story revolves around the protagonist, Vanessa, who lives in a 22nd-century world where robots with human memories are the only things remaining.
-While the other living humans are killed by a mutant alien virus that came from outer space.
-Later, she determined that she is a one of person that entering memories transfer services powered by ExtenLife to extend their life and live with her loved ones.
-The transferring is interrupted due to limited memory space and her emotions are corrupted.
-As the human emotions are stored in the form of music in "Cytus", by playing the songs, the robots are able to revive their human emotions.
+The story revolves around the protagonist, Vanessa, who lives in a 22nd-century world where robots with human memories are the only things remaining while the other living humans are killed by a mutant alien virus that came from outer space.
+Later, she determined that she was one of person who entered memory transfer services powered by ExtenLife to extend their life and live with her loved ones.
+The transfer is interrupted due to limited memory space and her emotions are corrupted.
+As human emotions are stored in the form of music in "Cytus"; by playing the songs, the robots can revive their human emotions.
 When she revives it, she is sad about it.
-She tries to write a mini program with Lua to delete her emotions from their memory and starts to travel around the node to delete the emotions from the other robots that called "The Operators".
-While in travel, she found the cyro-pods that store the living humans who survived the alien virus by freezing themselves into the pods.
-Vanessa try to awaken the freezing humans and give a mission to rebuild the human society again.
+She tries to write a mini program with Lua to delete her emotions from their memory and starts to travel around the node to delete the emotions from the other robots called "The Operators".
+While traveling, she found the cyro-pods that store the living humans who survived the alien virus by freezing themselves into the pods.
+Vanessa tries to awaken the freezing humans and give them a mission to rebuild human society again.